algenty/flowcharting-repository/TEXTS.md

 ## How
 Define which part of text is replaced vy values.
   - All content : Replace all text by the formatted value.
-  - Substring : only a part of string (regex)
+  - Substring : only a part of string with a regular expression in field "with"
   - Append (new line) : Append formated value with a carriage return.
   - Append (new line) : Append formated value with a space at right.

+## With
+Enter a regular expression when substring is selected.

 ### Example :
 Original text = "Number of sessions : VALUE".